jdolane/ESL_Writing_Classification/README.md

 5	       | Advanced           | B2+/C1

 ### MLP Classifier
+Four different algorithms have been used to classify the data with y being 'level_id' for the PELIC dataset and 'grade_majority_vote' for the ASAG dataset.
+The performace metrics of each model are below, in descending order by performance.

 #### Overall Accuracy: 0.74

 | Class | Precision | Recall | F1-Score |